 Update your corporate security policy.
 Your security policy should clearly outline how to handle critical data and passwords, who can access them, which security and monitoring software to use, etc. Revise your security rules and check whether all current best practices are reflected in the document.

 Educate your employees.
 Make your employees aware of potential threats and explain how dangerous and expensive the consequences of their mistakes can be.
 You should educate your employees about risks such errors pose to the organization’s security.
 Make sure everyone is familiar with the corporate security policy and is motivated to follow the rules.

 Use the principle of least privilege.
 The easiest and most reliable way to secure data access is to deny all access by default.
 Allow privileged access only when needed on a case-by-case basis.
 If users can only access data required for their work, you can prevent accidental data leaks and data deletion caused by employees who aren’t supposed to work with certain sensitive data in the first place.

 Monitor your employees.
 User activity monitoring tools are needed to detect malicious activity and secure your system from data leaks and malicious attacks.
-The most reliable way to ensure accurate detection and prevention of security mistakes is by using employee monitoring software such as Ekran System.
+The most reliable way to ensure accurate detection and prevention of security mistakes is by using employee system monitoring software such as Ekran System.

 Making human errors visible with Ekran System

 Ekran System is an insider threat protection solution that ensures user activity monitoring, identity management, and privileged access management.
 Packed with lots of useful features, Ekran System gives businesses of various sizes and in various industries insights into what actions were performed by the user, what software was used, what data and websites were accessed, etc.